-‘Epic’ by Patrick Kavanagh is a fourteen line sonnet that does not follow pattern of rhyme.
+‘Epic’ by Patrick Kavanagh is a fourteen-line sonnet that does not follow a pattern of rhyme.
 This disassociates the text from either the Shakespearean or Petrarchan forms.
 The lines are contained within one block of text, and appear to be similar in length.
-There is also no set pattern of meter.
-This is another feature which sets the poem apart from those of a more traditional backing.
+There is also no set pattern of a meter.
+This is another feature that sets the poem apart from those of a more traditional backing.

 Within the text of ‘Epic’ Kavanagh makes connections between the shouting of the Duffy and McCabe clans to the Trojan war.
 This becomes clear in the last lines when the speaker describes hearing Homer speak.
 He was the noted poet of The Iliad,’ a true epic poem that details the Trojan War and those who participated in it.
 Homer supposedly told this speaker that the dispute detailed in the first part of the poem could be just as important for the world as an argument between city-states.